CONTENTS

 • DISC: Highlights dominant behavioral and relational style.

-• StrengthsFinder (Gallup): Helps you identify your natural talents to make the most of them in leadership.
+• StrengthsFinder (Gallup): Helps identify a leader's natural talents to make the most of them in leadership roles.

-Learning about leadership also involves personal enrichment, starting with reading.
-Certain books are often cited by experts, including:
+Developing leadership begins with personal growth, starting with reading.
+Certain books are frequently recommended by experts, including:

 • Leaders Eat Last by Simon Sinek, on commitment and trust within teams